wevans311082/cyberask_documentation/policies/hr/code-of-conduct.md

 Exception requests must follow the exception management process described in the Cyber Governance Policy and all approvals must be recorded in accordance with the Document Control Policy.

+## Approval and Communication
+- The Board of Directors and Chief Executive Officer approve this Code of Conduct and any material revisions before they take effect.
+- Following approval, the Executive Leadership Team and HR Director distribute the current version to all personnel via email, the intranet, and formal briefings.
+- Employees must sign an acknowledgement within 10 working days of publication; completed acknowledgements are stored with individual HR records in the secure HR information system.

 ## Reporting
 Employees must report suspected violations or unethical behaviour to management, Human Resources or the confidential reporting channel without fear of retaliation.
 Anonymous reports will be accepted where legally permissible.